SzariK00/Living-costs/README.md

 6. Application simple dashboard helps you embrace costs of everyday life.

 ### Technologies behind:
 Project is powered by WordPress.
 WP is mainly used for user registration process.
-No default themes or WP plugins are used in this project.
+No default themes are used in this project.
+Only one external plugin is installed (WP MAIL SMTP) allowing WordPress to send mails.

 - PHP OOP is based on simplified Active Directory pattern.
 - MySQL database stores data.